mttcohack/python-snake-game/README.md

 ### Challenge 1

 - The snake should move in all four directions: up, down, left, and right.
-- An image of an apple with a black background is displayed as the apple in the game instead of the white block.
-It has to be a 10 pixel by 10 pixel image.
+(Hint: This will be in the snake class, i.e. snake.py)
-- When the snake crosses the apple, a couple of things should happen:
+- In order for the snake to eat the apple, a couple of things must occur:
+  - The collision must be detected.
+(Hint: There is a class that needs to be imported.)
   - The current apple should disappear and the new apple must be created in a different random location.
   - The length of the snake should increase by one.
+- The game should also end if the snake collides with the wall or the boundaries of the game.

 #### Resources